Kevin64/asset-and-personnel-control-system/README.md

 ## Installation

 The following instructions will be using Apache as the web server in a Linux host.
 After you install and configure the required software, follow the steps below.
-1. Download the latest release package.
+1. Download the latest release package into a folder (e.g. Downloads).
 2. Open the terminal and type:
   - $ cd Downloads
   - $ sudo mkdir /var/www/apcs